Laurent Keller

 Laurent Keller (born 28 February 1961) is a Swiss evolutionary biologist, myrmecologist and author.
 He was a professor at the University of Lausanne from 1996 to 2023.
+In March 2023, the journal Science reported that sexual harassment allegations were leveled against Keller.
+According to the Science article, the University of Lausanne sent an email to staff in February of 2023 to inform them that Laurent Keller no longer works there.

 Life, studies and career

 Born and raised in the French-speaking part of Switzerland, he accomplished his studies in biology at the University of Lausanne (bachelor, master and doctoral degrees), after which he was a research associate at the Laboratory of Entomology of the University Paul-Sabatier (in Toulouse, France), a post-doctoral fellow at the University of Lausanne, a post-doctoral research associate at the Museum of Comparative Zoology at Harvard University, and again a post-doctoral research associate at the University of Lausanne.

 Subsequently, he was nominated Associate Professor of Ecology at the University of Lausanne in 1996, where he later became head of the Institute of Ecology (1998), and was then promoted to Full Professor of Evolutionary Ecology and head of the Department of Ecology and Evolution (in 2000), positions held until leaving the University of Lausanne in 2023, for unknown reasons.
+According to accounts from former employees and colleagues, this was likely due to sexual harassment allegations against him.